AdobeDocs/analytics-learn.en/help/components/segmentation/equals-any-of-operator-in-segmentation.md

 ---

-# 'Equals Any Of' Operator in Segmentation
+# Using the 'Equals Any Of' Operator in Segmentation

 'Equals any of' and 'Does not equal any of' segment operators have been added to the segment builder.
 Use these operators to filter to a list of specific items, instead of using multiple OR statements or 'Contains any of'.
 Using these operators instead of 'contains any of' will help improve query speed as well.